mbta/transit_project_ideas/performance_analysis_ideas.md

 We provide some very high-level performance statistics about the MBTA on the mbtabackontrack.com website.
 Many of these statistics are useful, but top-level “on-time performance” doesn’t capture the entire reality that our riders experience.
 With some simple querying from the [V3 API](https://api-v3.mbta.com/docs/swagger/index.html) and data storage and lookup, we can do even more in-depth analysis to identify problem spots and potential solutions.

 ## Data Sources
-The [V3 API](https://api-v3.mbta.com/docs/swagger/index.html) contains a lot of information, but in particular it has vehicle positions, predictions, and schedules.
-The locations of vehicles along a particular route can be queried periodically (or streamed!) fairly easily without hitting our default API key cap.
-The results of these queries can then be stored, for instance in a simple SQL database.
+The [V3 API](https://api-v3.mbta.com/docs/swagger/index.html) contains a lot of information, but in particular, it has vehicle positions, predictions, and schedules.
+The vehicles’ locations along a specific route can be queried periodically (or streamed!) fairly easily without hitting our default API key cap.
+The results of these queries can then be stored, for instance, in a simple SQL database.

 ## Use Cases
 Once you have this data, you can build a front-end to analyze it in many ways.